-After months of cajoling, hints, teases, and nudges from fans James Gunn and Peter Safran, the co-bosses of DC studios have finally revealed the slate of DC movies and TV shows that are going to kick off their new DCU.
+Chapter 1 Gods and Monsters explained.
+After months of cajoling, hints, teases, and nudges from fans, James Gunn and Peter Safran, the co-bosses of DC Studios, have finally revealed the slate of DC movies and TV shows that are going to kick off their new DCU.

-Titled Chapter 1: Gods and Monsters (they’re a totally different thing from phases), Gunn and Safran announced an absolute boatload of new superhero movies and TV series.
+So what can we expect from the DCU?
+Well, the first phase is called Titled Chapter 1: Gods and Monsters, and Gunn and Safran have announced an absolute boatload of new movies and TV series.
 We’re talking about Superman movies, Batman movies, a cop show, an animated series, and even a horror movie.

 - Creature Commandos